"I am not dying; I am entering eternal life." -St. Therese

-Note about Eulogies:As per the General Instructions of the Roman Missal (GIRM), Chapter VIII, No. 382, which regulates the celebration of Mass, St. Therese Church does not allow eulogies to be given at our funeral Masses.
+Note about Eulogies:As per the General Instructions of the Roman Missal (GIRM), which regulates the celebration of Mass, St. Therese Church does NOT allow eulogies to be given at our funeral Masses(The GIRM states, "At the Funeral Mass there should, as a rule, be a short homily, but never a eulogy of any kind" - Chapter VIII, No. 382).
 The celebrant will give a short homily after the Gospel, but not a eulogy.
-If family members would like to deliver eulogies, they may do so at a vigil the night before the funeral, at the gravesite, or at any reception held after the services (be sure that anyone giving a eulogy is emotionally able to do so).
+If family members would like to deliver eulogies, they may do so at a vigil the night before the funeral (after the Rosary, prayers, etc), at the gravesite, or at any reception held after the services (be sure that anyone giving a eulogy is emotionally able to do so).
 Moreover, we do not allow “welcomes” or “closing remarks” to be offered by anyone other than the priest.

 · Liturgy of the Eucharist: The gifts of bread and wine are presented and blessed, followed by the Eucharistic Prayer.
 The assembly then joins in the Lord’s Prayer, exchanges the sign of peace with one another, and receives the Eucharist.